 Minister of Land, Infrastructure and Transport Kim Hyun-mee: “Owners of multiple homes will face discomfort… sell if it is not your primary residence” (2017.08.04.)

-Remarkably, “집값 잡겠다(Will bring house prices under control)” has even become a Google autocomplete suggestion.
+Remarkably, “집값 잡겠다 (will bring housing prices under control)” even shows up as a Google autocomplete suggestion.

 Seoul +10.1%, Metropolitan Area +3.8%, Gangnam +11.9%, Southeast Seoul (Gangnam 3-gu) +14.0%